breadbread1984/IRCGAN-tf2/README.md

 python3 save_model.py
 ```

-the script save model to generator_weights.h5.
+the script save generative model to generator_weights.h5 and save encoder to encoder.h5.